 - turning up the volume on the television or radio louder than normal

-- unable to understand conversations over the telephone
+- being unable to understand conversations over the telephone

-Always notify your doctor if you experience any of these symptoms.
+Always notify your doctor if you have any of these symptoms.
 They could be signs of other medical conditions and should be checked out by a doctor.

-If you have symptoms of age-related hearing loss, your doctor will diagnose your condition.
+If you have symptoms of age-related hearing loss, see your doctor to diagnose your condition.
 They’ll complete a full physical exam to rule out other causes of hearing loss.
 They may also look inside your ears using an otoscope.

 There is no cure for age-related hearing loss.
 If you’re diagnosed with this condition, your doctor will work with you to improve your hearing and quality of life.
 Your doctor may recommend:

 - hearing aids to help you hear better

 - lessons in sign language or lip reading (for severe hearing loss)